Plain English Summary

 2. Retention and attrition through the treatment modules and number/percentage of participants retained through to follow-up assessment

-3. Patient Health Questionnaire (PHQ-9) which will be rated at baseline, 8 weeks and 12 weeks
+3. Patient Health Questionnaire (PHQ-9) at baseline, 8 and 12 weeks

 Secondary outcome measures

-Generalized anxiety disorder-7 (GAD7) questionnaire will be rated at baseline, 8 weeks, and 12 weeks
+Generalized anxiety disorder-7 (GAD7) questionnaire at baseline, 8 and 12 weeks

 Overall trial start date